Food and Beverages Industry

-Food and beverage sector in Colombia has a high development potential, it is estimated to grow by 39% between 2016 and 2021.
+The food and beverage sector in Colombia has high development potential, it is estimated to grow by 23% between 2019 and 2024.

 Why locate in Bogota?

-- Bogota-region is the main food and beverage market and production center in Colombia: Bogota accounts for 45% of total industry sales in the country, and is home to 39 of the top 100 leading companies of the sector.
+Bogota-region is the main food and beverage market and production center in Colombia: Bogota accounts for 43% of total industry sales in the country and is home to 40 of the top 100 leading companies in the sector.